-While the primary focus of the town centre in the future will continue to be retail, it is also acknowledged that a mix of associated social uses, such as restaurants and cafés, will help ensure a vibrant mix of uses that will maintain Emsworth status as a destination of locals and visitors alike.
-For this reason, A3 uses will be supported in the town centre where it can be demonstrated that they add to a safe, vibrant and attractive street scene while A4 and A5 uses will be resisted.
+While the primary focus of the town centre in the future will continue to be retail, it is also acknowledged that a mix of associated social uses, such as restaurants and cafés, will help ensure a vibrant mix of uses that will maintain Emsworth's status as a destination for locals and visitors alike.
+Uses of this type have the ability to enhance public and community life uses and contribute to a safe, vibrant and attractive street scene.
+This is already an important component of the character and appearance of the town centre.
+For this reason, A3 uses will be supported in the town centre while A5 uses will be resisted.
 For reference, these restrictions apply to the following land uses: